 Check for posters around town or call the Destination Sturgeon Bay office at 920-743-6246 for details.

 #7 Have an Adventure

-Embark on a day of fantastic memory making at Door County Adventure Center with a high/low ropes course, a zip line tour, indoor climbing, an obstacle course or kayak tours of Cave Point County Park.
+Embark on a day of fantastic memory-making at Door County Adventure Center with a high/low ropes course, a zip line tour, indoor rock climbing, an obstacle course or kayak tours of Cave Point County Park.
 If you have kids that want to keep active, this is a great option.
-And they'll be sure to sleep well after all that action!
+They'll be sure to sleep well after all that action!

 #8 Visit a Farm

 Located on Highway 57 just north of Sturgeon Bay, The Farm is a living museum of rural America complete with bottle-fed goats, lambs and piglets.
 See chicks hatch right before your eyes, take a leisurely stroll on the beautiful nature trail and then relax in the serene garden.
 Imagine the photos you can get of your kids with all the animals!

 Take the guesswork out of sightseeing with a one-of-a-kind tour with Door County Trolley.
 The Lighthouse Trolley Tour takes visitors on an intriguing tour of four lighthouses and ends with a waterfront lunch.
 There’s also a Scenic Tour that provides breathtaking island vistas atop 225-foot bluffs.

 Is riding a Segway on your bucket list?
 The minimum age is 11 for a tour with Segway the Door.
 That's something the kids will talk about long after you return home!